 State identity

 According to the constitution, the “state is not linked to any religion.”
-However, the church has not been fully separated from the state, as it receives funding from the state budget.
+However, the Roman Catholic Church has not been fully separated from the state, as it receives funding from the state budget.
 The state fully finances the salaries of priests and subsidizes central church offices, building maintenance and church schools.
-After the 2020 elections, the role of the church may increase as many Catholic activists entered parliament on OĽaNO, Sme rodina (We are Family) and Kotlebovci-ĽSNS party lists.
-Thanks to NGOs resistance, media criticism and Freedom and Solidarity (SaS) initiative, an amendment of the abortion law was not passed, but member of parliament Anna Záborská from Christian Union (faction inside OĽaNO), who proposed the amendment, promised to submit it again in six months.
+Unlike in the Czech Republic, there are no strategies to separate the church from the state.
+After the 2020 elections, the role of the Roman Catholic Church has increased as many activists entered parliament on OĽaNO, Sme Rodina (We are Family) and Kotlebovci-ĽSNS party lists.
+Some of these members of parliament have been increasingly active in proposing legislation in line with their conservative ideology, mostly focusing on restricting abortion rights.
+These proposals have been unsuccessful so far.

 No interference of religious dogmas

+Basic services (e.g., water supply, transport infrastructure, communication, health care services, education, jurisdiction) have been in place throughout the country.
+Access to modern sanitation remains limited due to the legacy of the state socialist regime, with only 82% of the country covered.
+Basic infrastructure services have not been limited or disrupted by the COVID-19 pandemic.
 The state’s administrative structure functions throughout the entire territory, and the state extracts and allocates state resources on a broad basis.
-Administrative tasks are conducted in part by local state administrative institutions, and in part by the regional and local municipalities.
-They have separated and shared competencies, which also determine principles of coordination on specific matters such as territorial planning and emergency situations.
+Administrative tasks are conducted in part by local state administrative institutions and in part by regional and local municipalities.
 The situation in the self-built segregated Roma settlements, where the state administration is failing to provide full access to basic infrastructure (e.g., water, sewerage and electricity), is not optimal, and only a few municipalities have implemented effective policies (e.g., loans and subsidies to help Roma citizens build their own new homes with full access to basic infrastructure).
-Despite these persistent shortcomings, the COVID-19 pandemic did not worsen access to basic services in Roma settlements for an extended period.
-No services in basic infrastructure were disrupted during the pandemic.
+The COVID-19 pandemic worsened access to basic services in Roma settlements temporarily, while the state closed off several Roma settlements in the eastern part of the country after reports of a cluster of coronavirus cases in five of them.

 Basic administration